module-federation/aegis-host/README.md

 When evaluating microservices as a candidate architecture, the most important fact to consider is that you are building a distributed application.
 Microservices are the components of distributed applications - and distribution is what enables their chief virtue, deployment independence.
 Unfortunately, relative to the traditional alternative, monoliths, distributed apps are much harder to build and manage.
 So much so, that many microservice implementations fail.

 This trade-off, dealing with the increased scope, cost and risk that stems from distribution, is called paying the "microservices premium".
 Sometimes the premium is well worth it.
-But in many cases it does more harm than good, leading experts to advise against starting with microservices, but instead introducing them gradually as scope or demand increases.
+But in many cases it does more harm than good, leading many experts to advise against starting with microservices, but to instead introduce them gradually as scope or demand increases.

 That said, in cases where the implementation does succeed, organizations generally prefer microservices to monoliths because of the increased speed and agility that deployment independence brings.
 So one could make the argument that if the premium were somehow discounted, microservices would be appropriate for a much wider audience.